zeus-fyi/olympus/README_CODE_CONTRIBUTERS.md

 ## Zeus Commandments

-Zeus has this issued a few default philosophy commandments to guide you.
+Zeus has issued a few default philosophy commandments to guide you.

 * Above all, the engineering UX should be considered first, and the consumer UX second.
   * Code should be modular, extensible, readable, and have the right amount of testing in them.